nottrobin/robinwinslow.uk/_posts/about-me.md

 title: about me
 ---

-I'm an experienced and devoted web developer with widw-ranging interests and expertise.
-I'm interested in finding simple and elegant solutions within complex systems, and I care deeply about the internet.
+I'm an experienced web developer and team leader with wide-ranging expertise and interests.
+I enjoy finding elegant solutions within complex systems, and I [care deeply](/2013/05/30/why-i-love-the-internet/) about communications technology.

 I want to be a part of a progressive and ambitious organisation who truly care about their members and their customers.